 As part of a 2-year investigation into NSO Group’s sophisticated Pegasus spyware, Citizen Lab has identified 45 countries where operators might be leveraging the malware to conduct surveillance operations.

-In 2016, Citizen Lab and Lookout revealed that Pegasus was targeting Apple devices using a chain of vulnerabilities referred to as Trident, which Apple was quick to patch.
+In 2016, Citizen Lab and Lookout revealed that Pegasus was targeting Apple devices using a chain of vulnerabilities referred to as Trident, which Apple was .
 The installation process requires the intended victim to click on a specially crafted exploit link that delivers a chain of exploits that compromise the phone.